UH-LMU/CellProfiler_notebooks/README_Conda.md

 - Open Start Menu / Anaconda / Anaconda prompt
 - Run the following commands:
     - conda env create -f C:\Users\username\Documents\napari.env

+If you get a security prompt about "making changes on this computer" and asking for administrator details, answer no. The installation probably worked in any case.

 ## Activate environment and start Jupyter Notebook
 - Open Start Menu / Anaconda / Anaconda prompt
 - Run the following commands:
     - conda activate napari
 	- jupyter notebook

 This should open a browser window with Jupyter Notebook page.

 ## Find your notebook and run it